 In Zimzod's experience, many things were often labeled 'ancient" with a lower case "a".
 But only one class of items were labeled with a Capital "A", and those were things related to "The Ancients".
 The mysterious race which had existed more than 400,000 years before and wiped themselves out in some kind of final war.
 The race that were also now proven to have been responsible for visiting ancient Terra and spreading Humanitii to the stars, for geneering the Darrian and Zhodani races and believed to have geneered the Vargr and Aslan races too. (though saying so to any Vargr was likely to start a vicious fight)

-Immediately interested, Zimzod looked at the chip's label to see it was priced at Cr 200.
-That number didn't even require a half of a second thought as Zimzod called the guy working the counter over and bought the chip. in the back of Zimzod's mind, he knew information on anything to do with the Ancients was "Shoot first, and question survivors before executing them" policy in the Imperium, so he had to wonder how that chip came to be there and accepted it could well be a gag gift or hoax.
+Immediately interested, Zimzod looked at the crystal's label to see it was priced at Cr 200.
+That number didn't even require a half of a second thought as Zimzod called the guy working the counter over and bought the crystal. in the back of Zimzod's mind, he knew information on anything to do with the Ancients was "Shoot first, and question survivors before executing them" policy in the Imperium, so he had to wonder how that crystal came to be there and accepted it could well be a gag gift or hoax.
 But the chance it could be real was enough to waste Cr 200 on.
 Keeping quiet on it from that point, Zimzod was planning to rip into it once he got back to his bedroom in the suite.